Oregon black exclusion laws: Timeline

+In 1857, delegates to Oregon's constitutional convention submitted an exclusion clause to voters, as well as a proposal to legalize slavery.
+Voters within Oregon ended up rejecting the slavery, but it was approved by the exclusion clause which was originated and imported within the Bill of Rights within the new state's constitution.
+Oregon then became the only free state admitted within the Union.

-On September 21, 1849, the Oregon Territory established its second exclusion law, declaring a ban on "any negro or mulatto to enter into, or reside" in Oregon unless already established there.
+On September 21, 1849, the Territorial Legislature established its second exclusion law, declaring a ban on "any negro or mulatto to enter into, or reside" in Oregon unless already established there.
 At least four black people were punished under this law, including Jacob Vanderpool, a sailor, and three others who were eventually permitted to stay.
+This specific law was justified by claims that Black people may "intermix with Indians, instilling into their minds feeling of hostility toward the white race.
+This specific law was rescinded in 1854.

 An 1850 census showed fewer than 50 black residents in the state of Oregon, including a mixed-race man from Pennsylvania, George Bush, who was forced to move North of the Columbia River after the first exclusion Law was passed.
-George Washington, another unrelated free man, was the founder of Centralia, Washington.

 On April 16, 1852, Robin Holmes, a black slave of Nathaniel Ford, brought a case to the territorial Supreme Court, charging that he and his family were being held by Ford illegally.
 Holmes v.
 Ford was heard by four judges, culminating in Judge George Henry Williams' June 1853 ruling that slavery was illegal in Oregon.
 Descendants of Holmes have since stated that Ford had encouraged the lawsuit as a means to bring an end to slavery in the state.